“You have become obedient from the heart.”

 So what is faith?
 BELIEF!
 Once we believe in the event of Christ’s sacrifice as true for our sin, we become sinless in our spirits too!
 Our old spirit dies with Christ, it gets buried with Him, and then it shoots up out of the grave, resurrected as well–even while still in these bodies!
 (See Romans 6:6, 2 Corinthians 5:17).

 Paul wanted to make sure the Romans understood that their new hearts were good by telling them they can actually trust themselves (see Romans 6:17).
 We are not in a battle with ourselves!
 We have good selves!
-We are in a battle with the flesh, our stinking thinking, and the enemy, but not ourselves!
+We are at battle with the power of sin–the force, not the verbs–our old, stinking thinking, and the enemy, but not ourselves!
 We can trust ourselves because God lives in our hearts!
 This is why we are no longer led by any law or commandment but instead by God’s Spirit in us!
 We don’t need them!
 We’ve got God!
 (See Romans 7:6).

 “Yeah right Matt, you gotta have the WORD!
 How are we supposed to know what God expects from us without His WORD!
 And if you ain’t got the King James Bible, then you ain’t got the real Word!”